Voice over IP: Fax support

 Sending faxes over VoIP networks is sometimes referred to as Fax over IP (FoIP).
 Transmission of fax documents was problematic in early VoIP implementations, as most voice digitization and compression codecs are optimized for the representation of the human voice and the proper timing of the modem signals cannot be guaranteed in a packet-based, connectionless network.

 A standards-based solution for reliably delivering fax-over-IP is the T.38 protocol.
-The T.38 protocol is designed to compensate for the differences between traditional packet-less communications over analog lines and packet-based transmissions which are the basis for IP communications.
+The T.38 protocol is designed to compensate for the differences between traditional packet-less communications over analog lines and packet-based transmissions, which are the basis for IP communications.
 The fax machine may be a standard device connected to an analog telephone adapter (ATA), or it may be a software application or dedicated network device operating via an Ethernet interface.
 Originally, T.38 was designed to use UDP or TCP transmission methods across an IP network.

-Some newer high-end fax machines have built-in T.38 capabilities which are connected directly to a network switch or router.
+Some newer high-end fax machines have built-in T.38 capabilities, which are connected directly to a network switch or router.
 In T.38 each packet contains a portion of the data stream sent in the previous packet.
 Two successive packets have to be lost to actually lose data integrity.

 Power requirements

-Telephones for traditional residential analog service are usually connected directly to telephone company phone lines which provide direct current to power most basic analog handsets independently of locally available electrical power.
-The susceptibility of phone service to power failures is a common problem even with traditional analog service where customers purchase telephone units that operate with wireless handsets to a base station, or that have other modern phone features, such as built-in voicemail or phone book features.
+Telephones for traditional residential analog service are usually connected directly to telephone company phone lines, which provide direct current to power most basic analog handsets independently of locally available electrical power.
+The susceptibility of phone service to power failures is a common problem, even with traditional analog service, where customers purchase telephone units that operate with wireless handsets to a base station, or that have other modern phone features, such as built-in voicemail or phone book features.

-VoIP phones and VoIP telephone adapters connect to routers or cable modems which typically depend on the availability of mains electricity or locally generated power.
+VoIP phones and VoIP telephone adapters connect to routers or cable modems, which typically depend on the availability of mains electricity or locally generated power.
 Some VoIP service providers use customer premises equipment (e.g., cable modems) with battery-backed power supplies to assure uninterrupted service for up to several hours in case of local power failures.
-Such battery-backed devices typically are designed for use with analog handsets.
-Some VoIP service providers implement services to route calls to other telephone services of the subscriber, such a cellular phone, in the event that the customer's network device is inaccessible to terminate the call.
+Such battery-backed devices are typically designed for use with analog handsets.
+Some VoIP service providers implement services to route calls to other telephone services of the subscriber, such as a cellular phone, in the event that the customer's network device is inaccessible to terminate the call.